nathanmentley/RemoteCongress/README.md

 You can also view the library source code in:
     src/RemoteCongress.Client/

+### Loading Real Data

+There is a DataSeeder project.
+It's currently setup to seed data from the current us senate session.

+It'll generate a key pair for each senator, seed member blocks that define that in the block chain.
+Those keys will then be used to seed blocks for each bill, and blocks for each vote cast by each senator.

+Each vote will be signed with the key for the respective senator who cast the vote.

+### Querying Data

+There are endpoints for members, bills, and votes

+    /member

+    /bill

+    /vote

+You can fetch a single member, bill, or vote by passing an id when making a GET request.

+    /{endpoint}/{id}

+You can also request a collection of members, bills, or votes by making a GET request by not passing an ID.

+You can also query that data by passing a query parameter.
+For example, to fetch all yes votes for a specific bill you could make a GET request to:

+    localhost:8000/vote?query={'_type': 'billId', 'billId': '9843575c-accf-4f3a-b0a3-ca08ec2193ee'}&query={'_type': 'opinion', 'opinion': true}

+Finally, You to get data back the server requires you to pass in a valid mediatype in the accept header.

+If you're fetching a single block you should pass a media type like one of these:

+    application/json; structure=remotecongress.signeddata; version=1

+    application/avro; structure=remotecongress.signeddata; version=1

+If you're fetching a collection you'll want to use a media type like this:

+    application/json; structure=remotecongress.signeddatacollection; version=1

 ## Next Steps

 This is a proof of concept, and the code is not production ready, and isn't suitable to be used a core of a more built out system in it's current state.